Pipeline for Black Early Childhood Educator Career Development

 Are you passionate about working with children and families?

-Have you thought about becoming an early childhood educator, but unsure where to start?
+Have you thought about becoming an early childhood educator, but are unsure where to start?

 Children’s Council of San Francisco is seeking Black individuals who are passionate about working with children and families, and who want to build a career in Early Childhood Education (ECE).

-Having recently graduated 25 early educators from our initial cohort, we are currently accepting applications for our upcoming Fall 2023 cohort.
+Having graduated 25 early educators from our initial cohort in 2022, and 39 graduates in 2023, we are accepting applications for future cohorts.

 This program is funded by the Dream Keeper Initiative. www.dreamkeepersf.org